Who we are

 Founded in 2017, Exploring Race is an online magazine that is run by undergraduates at the University of Chicago.

 We publish stories written by students at UChicago, about their day-to-day experiences with race on campus.

 UChicago must become more equitable and accessible for underrepresented students.

 The university has been historically unwelcoming to minority groups.
 It was founded using money from a slave plantation, and has supported racially divisive initiatives on South Side Chicago.
 (Click here to read about UChicago’s history)

 A recent survey showed that substantial numbers of minority students see UChicago’s campus as racist.
-They experience discrimination in ways that make it harder to fulfil coursework, to learn, and to be a student.
+These students experience discrimination in ways that make it harder to fulfill coursework, to learn, and to be a student.

 We want to uplift the voices of PoC students at UChicago.
 By publishing their stories about race on campus, we hope to bring greater transparency to these experiences.
 Presenting these stories as a collection highlights their commonalities- and show that they can be the result of racist institutionalised university practices that need to be dealt with.